dgasaway/towebm/README.rst

 ``towebm`` is a Python 3 script to transcode video files to a webm container with VP9 format video and Opus format audio using the ``ffmpeg`` tool.
-Arguments are available for basic edit operations - crop, scale, cut, grayscale, and deinterlate - as well as for passing arbitrary ffmpeg video or audio filters.  ``toopus`` and ``tovorbis`` will transcode audio from video or audio files to Opus and Vorbis format files, respectively, with many of the same features as ``towebm``.
+Arguments are available for basic edit operations - crop, scale, cut, grayscale, and deinterlace - as well as for passing arbitrary ffmpeg video or audio filters.  ``toopus`` and ``tovorbis`` will transcode audio from video or audio files to Opus and Vorbis format files, respectively, with many of the same features as ``towebm``.
 Finally, ``ffcat`` will